BitcoinSchema/1sat-ordinals/ordfs.md

 #### Reference mint (`@1sat/actions`)

-The TypeScript SDK’s `inscribe` action can build this layout for you.
-Opt in explicitly — it does not stream by size alone:
+The TypeScript SDK’s `inscribe` action can build this layout:

 - `stream: true` — multi-tx stream with **1 MiB** chunk bodies
-- `streamChunkSize: N` — same, with custom body size (implies stream)
+- `streamChunkSize: N` — multi-tx stream with custom body size

-Without either flag, a single-transaction inscription is used (subject to the action’s max single size).
-Stream outputs are tagged with `sha256:<content-hash>` and `stream-i:<index>` for wallet bookkeeping.
+Omit both for a single-transaction inscription.
+Stream outputs are tagged with `sha256:<content-hash>` and `stream-i:<index>`.
 See [Libraries](Libraries.md) and [1sat-sdk](https://github.com/b-open-io/1sat-sdk).

 ## Names and payments